 Formula Breakdown:

-- Inside the SUM function, the first IF function, C6>30000 is the logical_test which checks the sales that have been sold in the 1st quarter are greater than $30,000 or not.
-The second IF function, check the sales that have been sold in the second quarter is greater than $35,000 or not.
-The third IF function, check the sales that have been sold in the third quarter is greater than $50,000 or not.
+- Inside the SUM function, the first IF function, C6>30000 is the logical_test which checks whether the sales that have been sold in the 1st quarter are greater than $30,000 or not.
+The second IF function checks whether the sales that have been sold in the second quarter are greater than $35,000 or not.
+The third IF function checks whether the sales that have been sold in the third quarter are greater than $50,000 or not.

 - The SUM function sums up these quarterly sales.